-Our effort to build the ARF organizations came to fruition in western, central and southern Korea.
-We had paid due attention to building up the ARF in the western, central and southern regions of Korea, as well as in the north.
+Once our effort to build the ARF organizations had come to fruition in western Korea and in southern Korea, we began to pay due attention to building up the ARF in the western, central and southern regions of Korea, as well as in the north.

-North and South Phyongan provinces, along with Hwanghae Province, were areas in which the nationalist force was strong, while Chondoist and Christian forces prevailed in western Korea.
+North and South Phyongan Provinces, along with Hwanghae Province, were areas in which the nationalist force was strong, while Chondoist and Christian forces prevailed in western Korea.
 These religious forces did not confine themselves only to religion; they were highly patriotic as well.
 It is known to the world that at the time of the March First Popular Uprising the three religious forces of Korea-Chondoism, Christianity and Buddhism-took an active part in the uprising.